Last Updated on March 21, 2021 by Shaun Snapp

 Notice the last part of the quote that what you were going to say wasn’t as good as what he’d predicted.
 When did Minsky predict anything about AI that turned out to be true?

 The intelligent machines Minsky envisioned still lie over the horizon.
 “The actual computer programs that emerged from MIT were typically things that, given the technology available at the time, could not really do what AI proponents saw in their mind’s eye,” says mathematician Martin Davis *50, who met Minsky while both were students at New York’s Bronx High School of Science.
 “He was more like Moses — allowed to look into the Promised Land but not actually to enter it.”

 No, that is incorrect.

-This has been the long term claims by AI proponents.
-Still, current AI is not developing along the lines proposed by Minsky, the most fertile area is neural networks which weak AI proposed by his nemesis Rosenblatt whose approaches Minsky and Papert dismissed in their book Perceptrons.
+These have been the long-term claims by AI proponents.
+Still, current AI is not developing along the lines proposed by Minsky.
+The most fertile area is neural networks, which weak AI proposed by his nemesis Rosenblatt whose approaches Minsky and Papert dismissed in their book Perceptrons.